Prudentnavigator/PrivateChatRoom-App/README.md

    python3 installation therefore eliminating the need to install any external packages or modules.

-Note:
+[!NOTE]
-1. The color of the App is red if there is no internet connection and/or the App is not connected to the server.
+>The color of the App is red if there is no internet connection and/or
+    the App is not connected to the server.\
-2. When a connection with the server is established the color of the App is green.
+>When a connection with the server is established the color of the App is green.\
-3. The App logs info for troubleshooting purposes only and does not log messages that have been send or received.
+>The App logs info for troubleshooting purposes only and does not log messages
+    that have been send or received.
-    Once the App is closed, the messages disappear.
+    Once the App is closed, the messages disappear.\
+[!TIP]
-5. The application can also be packaged with pyinstaller or other packaging software to a standalone executable.
+>The application can also be packaged with pyinstaller or other packaging
+    software to a standalone executable.\

+[!CAUTION]
-6. Please note that the messages are not encrypted in this version.
+>The messages are not encrypted in this version.

 ### Features:
 - Logs are written to the '.client.log' file on a rotating bases (max 3 files).